harmonytan/harmonytan.github.io/posts/hello-world.md

+---
+title: Hello, Again
+date: 2024-05-01
+summary: Why this minimalist log exists and how I plan to fill it with steady notes.
+---

 # Hello, Again

 This site is intentionally spare: centered type, a few quiet rules, and a simple index of the ideas I am tracing.